NHSDigital/dtos-cohort-manager/docs/user-guides/Local_machine_setup.md

 - compose.deps.yaml - contains the database, azurite and setup containers, this must be run before the other files
 - compose.core.yaml - contains the core functions
 - compose.cohort-distribution.yaml - cohort distribution
-- compose.data-services.yaml - cotnains the data services
+- compose.data-services.yaml - contains the data services
 - compose.yaml - imports the core and cohort distribution files so they can be interacted with together

 First, copy the .env.example file, rename it to just ".env", and follow the instructions inside the file to add the variables.